dynamicmsw/dynamic-msw/libs/core/src/lib/createScenario/README.md

 exampleScenario.activateScenario();
 ```

-Update a scenario (also activates it)
+Update a scenario (also activates the scenario)

 ```ts
 exampleScenario.updateScenario({